difiore/ethogrammar/README.md

 Attributes:

 * type :: The type of spatial object, most often a point location or site.
-	1. point location :: A location that is defined as a single point in space.
+	1. point location :: A location that is defined as a single point in space
 	2. site :: A location that is defined as an area in space
 	3. other :: Miscellaneous class encompassing all other types of spatial data
 * description :: A description specifying characteristics of the spatial object (suggest removal as both site and point location have their own description attributes)